Richie Zisk: Seattle Mariners

 After three seasons in Texas, the Rangers traded Zisk along with Jerry Don Gleaton, Rick Auerbach, Ken Clay, Brian Allard and minor-league right-handed pitcher Steve Finch to the Seattle Mariners for Willie Horton, Rick Honeycutt, Leon Roberts, Mario Mendoza, and Larry Cox in an 11-player blockbuster deal on December 18, 1980.
-In Zisk's first season in Seattle, he batted .311 with 16 home runs and 43 RBI in 94 games to earn 1981 AL Comeback Player of the Year honors.
+In Zisk's first season in Seattle, he batted .311 with 16 home runs and 43 RBI in 94 games to earn the Sporting News 1981 AL Comeback Player of the Year honors.
 After three seasons as the Mariners' designated hitter, he retired after the 1983 season.